UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: UniQA: MLLMs-assisted Unified Pre-training

 \subsection{Quality- and Aesthetics-related Captioning}

 In order to achieve vision-language pre-training in the field of image assessment, we need to generate text for IQA and IAA datasets since IQA datasets lack text and IAA datasets contain noisy text.
 Recently, MLLMs have shown advanced performance, so we can use them to generate high-quality textual data for images.
 Previous studies~\cite{wu2023qbench,huang2024aesbench} have highlighted that it is challenging for MLLMs to directly and accurately perceive the quality and aesthetics of input images, often resulting in positively skewed expressions and strong hallucinations.
-Thus, to obtain correct and fine-grained descriptions about quality and aesthetics, we provide an open-sourced MLLM ($M_T$) with a task-specific prompt $P_t$ and a \textit{MOS-based text guidance} $G$, attaining a large number of captions $Y_t$:
+Thus, to obtain correct and detailed descriptions about quality and aesthetics, as shown in Fig.~\ref{fig:prompt}, we design \textbf{MOS-guided task-specific prompts} to instruct MLLMs:

-To obtain $G$, we divide images into $5$ levels based on MOS, \textit{i.e.}, \{$\texttt{bad}$, $\texttt{poor}$, $\texttt{fair}$, $\texttt{good}$, $\texttt{perfect}$\}~\cite{clive,live,zhang2023blind}.
+where $M_T$ denotes the used MLLM, $G$ is the MOS-based text guidance, $P_t$ is the task-specific prompt, $Y_t$ represents the generate caption.
+To obtain $G$, we divide images into $5$ levels based on MOS, \textit{i.e.}, \{$\texttt{bad}$, $\texttt{poor}$, $\texttt{fair}$, $\texttt{good}$, $\texttt{perfect}$\}~\cite{clive,zhang2023blind}.
 If an image's MOS ranks in the top $20\%$ of the score range, its level is assigned to $\texttt{perfect}$.
-This approach standardizes IQA and IAA datasets with different scales, alleviating the MOS biases of different datasets~\cite{zhang2021uncertainty}.
+This approach harmonizes IQA and IAA datasets with different MOS scales, alleviating the MOS biases of different datasets~\cite{zhang2021uncertainty}.
 Additionally, $P_t$ is customized for IQA ($P_{IQA}$) and IAA ($P_{IAA}$) tasks, respectively.
 As shown in Fig.~\ref{fig:prompt}, $P_{IQA}$ involves \textit{sharpness, color balance, and noise level}~\cite{chandler2013seven}, while $P_{IAA}$ includes \textit{content, color, lighting, and composition}~\cite{deng2017image}.
-With these designs, $M_T$ is guided towards image assessment and we can obtain generated caption datasets $Y_{IQA}$ and $Y_{IAA}$ for IQA and IAA task, respectively.
+With these designs, $M_T$ is guided towards image assessment and we can obtain generated caption datasets $Y_{IQA}$ and $Y_{IAA}$ for IQA and IAA tasks, respectively.
+For simplicity and cost-effectiveness, we use open-source LLaVA~\cite{liu2023improved} as the captioner.
+We also experiment with the effects of different MLLMs on model performance (Table~\ref{tab:ablation}).